External DNS records with Crossplane and Cloudflare

 Crossplane chart Deploys Crossplane into the

-namespace to enable its CRDs and controllers. -
+crossplane-systemnamespace to enable its CRDs and controllers. -

-ExternalSecret Retrieves the Cloudflare API token from a Bitwarden-backed
+ExternalSecret Retrieves the Cloudflare API token from a Bitwarden backed

-and templates a Kubernetes Secret containing acreds
+ClusterSecretStoreand templates a Kubernetes Secret containing acredsfield with JSON credentials. -

 Provider Installs the Crossplane Cloudflare provider package.